SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 ## Open questions

+### Choosing the best protection for the libvirt hypervisor interface

+As described in the design considerations section, there are multiple ways of securing the libvirt interface using TLS or SSH.
+Each approach holds its own challenges and requires a robust provisioning and lifecycle mechanism for the cryptographic assets (e.g. client keys or certificates) to ensure proper configuration of all involved nodes, even if the set of nodes changes.
+Aside from extensive testing required to select the best approach, this goes beyond simple component configuration and relies on sophisticated key management which this standard alone does not provide.

 ### Verifying standard conformance for internal mechanisms

 Most of the mentioned communication channels to be secured are part of the internal IaaS infrastructure of a SCS cloud.